Averroes Ai Automated Visual inspection software

 Processing Requirements Real-time, deterministic outcomes Can include non-real-time analysis

-The incorporation of artificial intelligence into machine vision systems represents a fundamental shift in industrial inspection capabilities.
+The incorporation of artificial intelligence into machine vision systems represents a fundamental shift in how different types of vision systems operate inside modern factories.

-AI-enhanced systems can learn from examples and improve over time, offering adaptability to variations, anomaly detection, reduced false positives, and continuous improvement.
+AI systems can learn from examples and improve over time – offering adaptability to variations, anomaly detection, reduced false positives, and continuous improvement.

 Key AI technologies include: